-British royal brides for example usually carry myrtle in their bridal bouquet, and Meghan is expected to follow suit.
+British royal brides for example usually carry myrtle in their bridal bouquet, and Eugenie is expected to follow suit.
 This tradition comes from Queen Victoria and Prince Albert's 1840 wedding, when the Queen carried myrtle—known as the herb of love—in her bouquet.
 Following the ceremony, Victoria planted a myrtle shrub in her garden at the Osborne House on the Isle of Wight.
 Since then, every British royal bride since has carried a bouquet containing a sprig plucked from the same shrub.

 Throughout history, royal brides have both followed their predecessors' traditions, as well as created some of their own.
 Here are some of the most iconic bouquets belonging to the world's royal brides, as well as the history behind some of the most interesting wedding bouquet traditions.